-- A. There are eight (8) National scheduled races in 2024 - B. A minimum of four (4) races is required to be eligible for final National Point standings. - C. Battle at the Brickyard in Indianapolis IN will be mandatory to qualify for National points in 2024. - D. You must race either Las Vegas or Charlotte in order to qualify for National points in 2024.
-If you race more than 1, your best 1 will be taken. - E. You must race 2 of the 5 level 3 races in order to qualify for National points in 2024.
-You may choose from Kansas, Pikes Peak, Richmond, Darlington, or Sonoma.
-If you race more than 2, your best 2 will be taken. - F. A driver can compete in more than four (4) national events. - G. A total will be taken of the 4 required national events in 2024. - H. Rainout Procedures: - a.
-Indy: If a class rains out (A main is not completed at least halfway), no points will be awarded, but eligibility will be counted for 2024 points eligibility. - b.
-Las Vegas: If a class rains out (A main is not completed at least halfway), you must race either the NASCAR Youth Series level 2 race at Charlotte or the level 3 race at Sonoma Raceway (Sonoma will count twice, once as your points for Sonoma and once as your points towards Fontana).
+- A. There are eight (8) National scheduled races in 2025 - B. A minimum of four (4) races is required to be eligible for final National Point standings. - C. A tie breaker for national championship points will be determined by the drivers finish at the tier 1 race in the perspective class - D. Battle at the Brickyard in Indianapolis IN will be mandatory to qualify for National points in 2025. - E. You must race either Las Vegas or Charlotte in order to qualify for National points in 2025.
+If you race more than 1, your best 1 will be taken. - F. You must race 2 of the 5 level 3 races in order to qualify for National points in 2025.
+You may choose from Talladega, Garden State (Wall), Castle Rock, Richmond, or Topeka.
+If you race more than 2, your best 2 will be taken. - G. At local track events, the track will close on the prior Sunday at midnight local track time - H. A driver can compete in more than four (4) national events.

-- c.
-Charlotte: If a class rains out (A main is not completed at least halfway), the class that rains out must run the Champ Series race at North Carolina on October 19, 2024. - d.
+- I. A total will be taken of the 4 required national events in 2025. - J. Rainout Procedures: - a.
+Indy: If a class rains out (A main is not completed at least halfway), no points will be awarded, but eligibility will be counted for 2025 points eligibility. - b.
+Las Vegas: If a class rains out (A main is not completed at least halfway), you must race either the NASCAR Youth Series level 2 race at Charlotte or the level 3 race at Castle Rock (Castle Rock will count twice, once as your points for Castle Rock and once as your points towards Las Vegas). - c.
+Charlotte: If a class rains out (A main is not completed at least halfway), eligibility will be awarded but no points will be given.
+If a class rains out, the level 3 race at Topeka can be raced (for those classes rained out only) (Topeka will count twice, once as your points for Topeka and once as your points towards Charlotte). - d.
 Any Level 3 race: you must run a different level 3 race in order to gain points.
 No eligibility will be given for the single event.